 They also work very well in planter pots.

 Great cat deterrent… that have been using my planters as a toilet.
 Since I have laid the strip they have avoided the area.
 Tried all the sonic and chemical deterrents in the past and this is the only thing that has, up to now, been 100% effective. – Amazon Customer March 2017

 Another old gardener’s trick is to strategically place lengths of wire near precious plants to deter cats.

 4) Use Scented Gel Pellets in Specific Areas

 An old gardeners trick is to use citrus fruit peels as a way of masking the scent and deterring the cat.

 An alternative is to use a product such as Get Off My Lawn which contains gel-like crystals with a strong odour.

 You’ll get better results if you place this cat deterrent gel strategically, rather than sprinkling it everywhere.

-- smeared onto the tops of brock walls and fences or known cat hangouts
+- Smeared onto the tops of brick walls and fences or known cat hangouts.

 5) Buy a Sonic Cat Deterrent